w159/image-customise/docs/localisation.md

 ```

 ::: warning
-Run `Remove-AppxApps.ps1` before using `Install-Defaults.ps1` to install language packs, otherwise the language pack will be removed.
+Run `Remove-AppxApps.ps1` before using `Install-Defaults.ps1` to install language packs, otherwise the language pack may be removed.
 :::

 # Set a Time Zone